gigascience/gigadb-website/docs/INSTALL_AWS.md

 $ git submodule update
 ```

-There are variables in GigaDB which require values to be set in order
+In addition, there are variables in GigaDB which require values to be
-for the web site to function.
-These variables are listed in the
+set in order for the web site to function.
+These variables are listed in
-`gigadb-website/chef/environments/development.json.sample` file.
+the `gigadb-website/chef/environments/development.json.sample` file.
 The
-values in this file should be provided and the development.json.sample
+values in this file should be provided and the `development.json.sample`
-file  renamed as development.json.
-However, your technical liason at
+file renamed as `development.json`.
+However, your technical liaison at
-GigaScience will be able to provide you with a development.json files
+*GigaScience* will be able to provide you with a development.json file
 with example values that these variables should be configured with.

 GigaDB can then be deployed onto the AWS cloud by issuing the command